 Psychology Schools in Wyoming

-The following guide to psychology schools in Wyoming, which includes profiles of several psychology programs offered in Wyoming and online, is designed to make choosing a psychology program easier.
+The following guide to psychology schools in Wyoming, which includes profiles of psychology programs offered in Wyoming and online, is designed to make choosing a psychology program easier.
 Wyoming’s colleges and universities feature psychology programs in a variety of areas, including general psychology.
 A flexible alternative to a traditional degree is an online degree.
 Many universities offer undergraduate and graduate psychology programs that can be completed partially or entirely online.

-- 0 schools in the Kiplinger’s Best Values in Public Colleges in 2013.
+- No schools ranked in Kiplinger’s Best College Values for 2019.2

-Psychology Undergraduate Programs in Wyoming
+Traditional Undergraduate Programs